 I didn’t really know what to expect, as it was my first musical theatre experience ever.
 Sure, I have been to the theatre and to the opera before, but none quite compares to a musical.

 Mamma Mia plays at Novello Theatre, which is located at Aldwych, corner with Catherine street.
 The closest tube stations are Covent Garden, Temple and Charing Cross.
-The Novello Theatre was built in 1905, which makes it 113 years old!
+The Novello Theatre, one of the most famous theaters in London, was built in 1905, which makes it 113 years old!
 It went through a major refurbishment in 2005, when its name also changed, previously being known as the Strand.
 The name Novello honours Ivor Novello, the popular Welsh composer and actor who lived in a flat above the theatre for 31 years.

 Mamma Mia debuted in the West End in 1999, at Prince Edward Theatre.
 In 2004 the play moved to Prince of Wales Theatre and since 2012 it plays at Novello Theatre.
 Since then, the play has toured the world, visiting over 50 countries on all 6 continents and being translated into 26 languages.
 So far, over 60 million people have seen the musical worldwide!
 In 2008, staring Meryl Streep and Amanda Siegfried, Mamma Mia was launched as a movie on the big screens.